 The other side of the argument?
 Lots of sunshine and warm temperatures.

 Moving to the Sunshine State could save you a lot of money in taxes.
 Florida, one of our 10 most tax-friendly states for retirees, has no state income tax.
 That means no state taxes on Social Security benefits, pensions, IRAs, 401(k)s and other retirement income.
 It also has no inheritance tax or estate tax.

 The risk of hurricanes makes insuring your home in Florida much more complex and expensive than it is in many other areas.
-Expect to pay a higher deductible for hurricane damage -- generally, 2% or 5% of your coverage amount for damages caused by a hurricane.
-Try to keep enough money in your emergency fund to cover those potential expenses.
+Expect to pay a higher deductible for hurricane damage — generally, 5% to 10% of your coverage amount for damages caused by a hurricane.
+Also, try to keep enough money in your emergency fund to cover those potential expenses.

-If you live in certain flood zones, your mortgage company will require you to get flood coverage; floods aren't covered by a standard homeowners policy.
-You can get coverage from the National Flood Insurance Program.
+If you live in certain flood zones, your mortgage company will require you to get flood insurance.
+Floods aren't covered by a standard homeowners policy, but you can get coverage from the National Flood Insurance Program.
 You may also be able to find flood coverage from private insurers, which may have higher limits than the federal program.
 Ask your insurance agent about your options, or find out about private insurers selling flood coverage at the Florida Office of Insurance Regulation’s Flood Insurance Resources page.

 "Homeowners insurance in general can be tough to get when you live on a barrier island,” one Florida transplant told me.
 “No one wanted to insure us, so we had to use the default state insurer."

 You can find an independent agent in your area who works with many companies and knows the local marketplace at TrustedChoice.com.
 Also see the Florida Office of Insurance Regulation’s Hurricane Season Resources for more information about your rights, insurers selling coverage in your area, and resources to help you find a policy and get your claim paid.

 You can also use our tool below — powered by Bankrate — to compare home insurance.